rubocop/ruby-style-guide/README-ruRU.md

     another line keep the `.` on the second line.

     ```Ruby
-    # bad - need to consult first line to understand second line
+    # плохо - need to consult first line to understand second line
     one.two.three.
       four